• Home

 5/30/2025

-1. No "IR Bounce" (Better Night Vision)
+1. No "IR Bounce" (Superior Night Vision)

 2. Low Maintenance (No Glass to Clean)

-3. Easier Installation (The "Ball & Socket" Design)
+3. Faster, Easier Installation

-• The Turret Solution: Turrets use a "ball and socket" design.
-Once the base is mounted, you can simply rotate the "eyeball" to the perfect angle and lock it in place with a single screw.
+• The Turret Solution: Turrets use an intuitive "ball and socket" design.
+Once the base is mounted to the wall or ceiling, the technician can easily rotate the "eyeball" to the perfect angle and lock it into place with a single set-screw.
+Re-aiming the camera takes seconds, not minutes.

-4. No Moisture Condensation
+4. Zero Moisture Condensation

-5. Better Deterrence
+5. Maximum Visual Deterrence

-When Should You Still Use a Dome?
+When Should You Still Use a Dome Camera?

 The Verdict: Turret or Dome?

-• For Outdoors: Choose Turret.
-(Better night vision, weatherproofing, and less cleaning).
+• For Outdoors: Choose Turret (Better night vision, weatherproofing, and less cleaning).

-• For Indoors (Low Ceilings/Public Areas): Choose Dome.
-(Harder to tamper with).
+• For Indoors (Low Ceilings & Public Areas): Choose Dome (Harder to tamper with).

 What is the main difference between a turret and a dome camera?